Coping with Chronic Obstructive Pulmonary Disease

 “At first, I had no strength whatsoever.
 I was one of the worst in the class,” admits Liz.
 The rehab team gave her the tools for coping with shortness of breath and the anxiety it caused.
 They taught her what to eat, how to listen to her body and when to notify her doctor.
 She adds, “The therapists taught me how to live again.”

-“Pulmonary rehab programs significantly lower COPD flare-ups and prevent hospitalizations,” says David C. Law, M.D., medical director of respiratory care at Saddleback Memorial.
+“Pulmonary rehab programs significantly lower COPD flare-ups and prevent hospitalizations,” says David C. Law, M.D., medical director of respiratory care at Saddleback Medical Center.
 “Patients love our program because it brings better endurance, disease awareness and self-management.”

 Early Detection Provides Protection